pallupz/covid-vaccine-booking/README.md

 	---------->  Wait 10 seconds for updated options OR
 	---------->  Enter a choice e.g: 1.4 for (1st center 4th slot): 1.3
 	```
-12. Before the next update, you'll have 10 seconds to provide a choice in the format ```centerIndex.slotIndex``` eg: The input```1.4``` will select the vaccination center in second row and its fourth slot.
+12. Before the next update, you'll have 10 seconds to provide a choice in the format ```centerIndex.slotIndex``` eg: The input```1.4``` "will select the vaccination center in the second row and its fourth slot.